The Ray And Tye Noorda Foundation

 Website: www.rtnf.org

-Application Portal: Online portal available at rtnf.org (applications accepted exclusively through portal)
+Application Portal: Online portal available at rtnf.org (applications are now accepted by invitation only; the open application system has been retired)

 Overview

 The Ray And Tye Noorda Foundation was established in 2000 by Ray Noorda, former CEO of Novell Technology and known as the "Father of Network Computing," and his wife Tye Noorda.
-Following Ray's passing in 2006, the foundation continues to honor the couple's legacy of generous philanthropy in Utah.
+Following Ray's passing in 2006, the foundation continues to honour the couple's legacy of generous philanthropy in Utah.
 With over $101 million in assets, the foundation envisions "a world where all people enjoy equal opportunities to achieve health, purpose and happiness."
-The foundation supports evidence-based programs that alleviate suffering and provide educational support for disadvantaged people, both globally and locally.
+The foundation supports evidence-based programmes that alleviate suffering and provide educational support for disadvantaged people, both globally and locally.
 In recent years, RTNF has strengthened its institutional capacity by hiring its first programmatic staff, including Executive Director Brittany Erikson, who developed the foundation's grantmaking process, mission, values, and online application system from the ground up.
 The foundation made 39 awards in 2023, distributing $20.2 million in grants.
+The foundation has announced a planned spend-down by 2031.

 Funding Priorities